apptainer/apptainer-admindocs/singularity_migration.rst

 Since the community decided to `move the project into the Linux Foundation
 <https://apptainer.org/news/community-announcement-20211130>`_ with the
 constraint of a name change to the project, it has been a goal of the project to minimize the impact to the user base.
-If you expereince issues making the move, please reach out to the `community <https://apptainer.org/help>`_ so we can help you!
+If you experience issues making the move, please reach out to the `community <https://apptainer.org/help>`_ so we can help you!

 When migrating to {Project} from Singularity, Administrators that have modified the system configurations of their installation and want {Project}
-to have identical configuration will need to migrate the confgurations they have in place for Singularity to {Project} either manually or with configuration management tools.
+to have identical configuration will need to migrate the configurations they have in place for Singularity to {Project} either manually or with configuration management tools.